Ricky Owubokiri

-Football career
+Career

 Born in Port Harcourt, Rivers State, Ricky started his career in his native country before playing four seasons in Brazil, where he played for America Football Club (RJ) and Esporte Clube Vitória, a club he would return to in 1994 in the Brazilian Série A. He had a spell in France with Stade Lavallois and FC Metz.

 Ricky moved to Portugal to play for S.L.
 Benfica, in December 1988, but appeared very rarely with the team in the 1988–89 season, scoring only six goals, all in the same Portuguese Cup fixture against Atlético Riachense.
 He moved to C.F.
 Estrela da Amadora, where he played in the 1989–90 and 1990–91 seasons, winning the Taça de Portugal in 1990.
 He then moved north to Boavista FC, for the 1991–92 season.
 His impact was instant, helping the side finish third in his first season with the addition of the Taça de Portugal, as the player netted 30 times in the Primeira Liga, being the top scorer.

 Ricky retired in 1997 at the age of 36, after one-year stints with C.F.
 Os Belenenses, Al-Arabi Sports Club and Al-Hilal FC.